 Water hardness sensor error

-This step-by-step repair guide walks you through fixing water hardness sensor error on your Thermador DWHD650WFM.
+In this step-by-step repair guide, I’ll show you how to fix the water hardness sensor error on your Thermador DWHD650WFM.
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.